dccircuit/IGME-235-Fall-2019/exercises/text.md

-# Exercise: Fonts
+# Exercise: Formatting Text

-Let's specify some fonts.
+Let's modify our text a bit.

 ## Do the following: